Back to top

 }

-// We change the name of the person, observer will get notified
+// Change the first name of each person; observer will be notified

 for (Person person : model.getPersons()) {